This organization shall be known as the Rochester Recreation Club for the Deaf, Inc., hereafter named RRCD, a non-profit organization.

 Section 4: Quorum

-A quorum shall be determined by a majority of the board members to present to conduct business.
+A quorum shall be determined by the majority of the board members to present to conduct business.

 Section 5: Compensation